cloudspaceacademy/cloudspace-workshop/docs/terraform-on-aws.md

 5 - Database Tier

 The Database Tier stores and manages our application data.
-We use Amazon RDS for a managed database service.
+We use Amazon RDS for a managed, a highly available and scalable database to store application data.
 Key components include:

 - **Subnets groups**: List of subnets wherether Server databases will run.
 - **Amazon RDS**: A managed database service for MySQL/PostgreSQL/SQL Server databases.